SDMourtas/2I-WASDBN/README.md

 *	The optimal activation function power of each hidden-layer neuron.
 *	The prediction, simulation and statistics of the testing samples.
 *	The graphic illustration of the testing and predicting performance.
+*	The market simulation under the SERD model.

 # Environment
 The 2I-WASDBN kit has been tested in Matlab 2018b on OS: Windows 10 64-bit.